-If the establishment is not following good commercial practices, and birds are dying other than by slaughter, you are to document a noncompliance record citing 9 CFR 381.65(b).
-Adhering to GCPs is a process control issue.
-It is not a bird-by-bird performance standard.
-To document a NR for GCP, you need to demonstrate that the establishment has lost control of its process.
-Examples of losing process control are:
+If the establishment is not following good commercial practices, and birds are dying other than by slaughter, you are to document a noncompliance record citing 9 CFR 381.65(b), using the poultry good commercial practices task in PHIS.
+IPP are to write NRs for GCP noncompliance only when they can demonstrate that an establishment has lost process control and that there is an ongoing trend of birds dying otherwise than by slaughter.